syncfusion-content/windowsforms-docs/WindowsForms/Classic/DataBoundGrid/How-To/How-to-draw-a-check-box-cell-in-a-GridDataBoundGrid-header.md

 ---
 layout: post
-title: How-to-draw-a-check-box-cell | Windows Forms | Syncfusion
+title: How to draw a check box in header | Windows Forms | Syncfusion
-description: Learn here about how to draw a check box cell in the Windows Forms griddataboundgrid header and more details
+description: Learn here about how to draw a check box in header cells of Windows Forms GridDataBoundGrid control.
 platform: windowsforms
 control: DataBoundGrid
 documentation: ug